VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/Roadmap.md

 # VictoriaLogs roadmap

 The [VictoriaLogs](https://docs.victoriametrics.com/VictoriaLogs/) Preview is ready for evaluation in production.
-It is recommended running it alongside the existing solutions such as ElasticSearch and Grafana Loki and comparing their resource usage and usability.
+It is recommended running it alongside the existing solutions such as Elasticsearch and Grafana Loki and comparing their resource usage and usability.
 It isn't recommended migrating from existing solutions to VictoriaLogs Preview yet.